Evan Gershkovich: Russia denies jailed reporter consular visit

 In mid-April the US ambassador to Russia, Tracey Lynne visited him in prison, where she said he was in "good health and remains strong," she added.

-The Russian Foreign Ministry said it was looking into "other possible steps" relating to Mr Gershkovich and would notify the US of its decision in due course.
+The Russian foreign ministry said it was looking into "other possible steps" relating to Mr Gershkovich and would notify the US of its decision in due course.

 During a hearing in Moscow earlier this month, authorities rejected his legal team's offer to free him on bail of 50 million roubles ($614,000) or put him under house arrest.